Michigan-Climbing/mclimbing/content/english/faq/_index.md

 #### 3. How expensive is it to be on Team?

 Team membership dues of $70 pay for jerseys and organizational expenses.
 Throughout the season, team members will also need to purchase a USA Climbing membership for $65, register for  local and regional USAC championships which are $25 and $65, respectively, and independently purchase a membership to Planet Rock for practices.
-We provide needs based financial support opportunities to help make sure that these expenses are not prohibitive for students.
+We provide needs-based financial support opportunities to help make sure that these expenses are not prohibitive for students.

 #### 4. How do competitions work?